UV-complete and stable Quintom Dark Energy models in the light of DESI DR2: Instabilities from perturbations and interactions

 \section{Instabilities from perturbations and interactions}

-The background evolution of our dynamical DE model was analytically and numerically evaluated in the previous section where we showed that a viable and consistent Quintom-B like model was obtained, following the recent results of DESI DR2, without any ad-hoc parameter fine-tuning.
+The background evolution of our dynamical DE model was analytically and numerically evaluated in the previous section where we showed that representative Quintom-B trajectories can be obtained and can remain compatible with DESI DR2 BAO distances at the benchmark level, without introducing ad-hoc tuning in the scanned initial-condition region.
 During this process we showed that the spectrum includes two physical fields, two phantom fields and two R-ghosts but only the first two categories were involved in the evaluation of the background EoS since the latter have a subdominant evolution.
 On the other hand, R-ghosts were crucial in order to maintain a consistent spectrum when comes to the problematic extra pole of the propagators since they counter-act in such a way to alleviate the pole-instability.
 However, one should be careful since the system may still develop instabilities which originate either from 1) perturbations around the field background or 2) non-trivial gravitational interactions between physical and phantom fields at quantum level, leading to vacuum decay.
-Below we examine both scenarios within our model and we show that neither of these situations will be problematic for our construction.
+Below we examine both scenarios within our model and we show that neither of these situations leads to an immediate instability within the controlled effective regime considered here.
 In order to facilitate our study, in the following we focus once more only on the scalar part of the effective quintom model while similar analysis holds for the gauge counterpart.